 - 1. Permanent Resident Card. - 2.
 State-Issued Identification.
-Bring a valid State-issued identification, such as a driver's license.

-- Evidence of Your Current Legal Marital Status.
-Bring the original of all marriage certificates, divorce or annulment decrees, death certificates, and other official records to confirm your marital history and your current legal marital status. - Evidence of the Termination of Your Spouse's Prior Marriage(s).
+Bring a valid State-issued identification, such as a driver's license. - 3.
+Passports and Travel Documents.
+Bring valid and expired passports, as well as any travel documents issued by USCIS. - 4.
+Evidence of Your Current Legal Marital Status.
+Bring the original of all marriage certificates, divorce or annulment decrees, death certificates, and other official records to confirm your marital history and your current legal marital status. - 5.
+Evidence of the Termination of Your Spouse's Prior Marriage(s).
 Bring the original of your current spouse's divorce certificate.
-If your spouse is widowed, bring the original of his or her former spouse's death certificate. - 6.
+If your spouse is widowed, bring the original of his or her former spouse's death certificate.
+If neither of these are available, bring any other evidence that indicates the termination of your spouse's marriage for consideration. - 6.
 Name Change(s).
-If you have changed your name at any time, bring the document(s) that legally changed your name(s), such as a marriage certificate, divorce decree, name change petition, or other official record if you ever changed your name. - Other Documents.
-Depending on the circumstances, you must bring certain documents to your interview.
+If you have changed your name at any time, bring the document(s) that legally changed your name(s), such as a marriage certificate, divorce decree, name change petition, or other official record if you ever changed your name. - 7.
+Other Documents.
+Depending on the circumstances, you should bring certain documents to your interview.
 You may also submit copies of these documents with your application.
-For example: - (1) Spouse of a U.S. Citizen.
-Bring the following items to your interview if you are applying for naturalization on the basis of your marriage to a U.S. citizen: - Evidence that your spouse has been a U.S. citizen for at least 3 years at the time you file your Form N-400.
-Such evidence may include: a birth certificate (if your spouse never lost citizenship since birth), Certificate of Naturalization, Certificate of Citizenship, or Form FS-240 Report of Birth Abroad of a Citizen of the United States of America: - Evidence of the termination of all your prior marriages; and - Evidence that you and your spouse have lived in marital union for at least 3 years at the time you file your Form N-400.
-Such evidence may include: - Joint bank and credit card statements: - Leases or mortgages; - Birth certificates of children; - 0 Insurance policies; and - IRS-certified copies of the income tax forms that you and your spouse filed for the past 3 years (or an IRS tax return transcript for the last 3 years). - (2) Spouse of a U.S. Citizen Who is Regularly Stationed Abroad.
+For example: - A. Spouse of a U.S. Citizen.
+Bring the following items to your interview if you are applying for naturalization on the basis of your marriage to a U.S. citizen: - (1) Evidence that your spouse has been a U.S. citizen for at least 3 years at the time you file your Form N-400.
+Such evidence may include: a birth certificate (if your spouse never lost U.S. citizenship since birth), Certificate of Naturalization, Certificate of Citizenship, or Form FS-240 Report of Birth Abroad of a Citizen of the United States of America; - (2) Evidence of the termination of all your prior marriages; and - (3) Evidence that you and your spouse have lived in marital union for at least 3 years at the time you file your Form N-400.
+Such evidence may include: - (a) Joint bank and credit card statements; - (b) Leases or mortgages; - (c) Birth certificates of children; - (d) Insurance policies; and - (e) Internal Revenue Service (IRS)-certified copies of the income tax forms that you and your spouse filed for the past 3 years (or an IRS tax return transcript for the last 3 years). - B. Spouse of a U.S. Citizen Who is Regularly Stationed Abroad.
 Bring evidence demonstrating your U.S. citizen spouse's qualifying employment abroad if you are filing under section 319(b).
-Such evidence may include: - The employer' name and nature of the employer's business; - The nature of the work the U.S. citizen spouse is performing; - Documentation to establish the employing entity is owned in whole or in part by U.S. interests; and - Documentation to establish the employing entity is engaged in whole or in part in the development of the foreign trade and U.S. commerce.
+Such evidence may include: - (1) The employer' name and nature of the employer's business; - (2) The nature of the work the U.S. citizen spouse is performing;

+- (3) Documentation to establish the employing entity is owned in whole or in part by U.S. interests; and - (4) Documentation to establish the employing entity is engaged in whole or in part in the development of the foreign trade and U.S. commerce.